Research Focused on the

-The human brain is a complex web of interdigitated networks.
-Substantial progress has been made delineating the structure and function of aspects of this intricate architecture through post-mortem dissections in humans and invasive tract tracing and lesion studies in animals.
-Yet there are many gaps in our understanding of how the brain’s functional connectivity and network properties influence behavior.
-Recent advances in imaging technologies allow us to study network function in vivo, in a rapid and non-invasive manner, across large numbers of participants.
-Leveraging these non-invasive techniques, our lab works to characterize the organization of functional and anatomical brain networks.
+The human brain is composed of a complex web of interdigitated functional networks.
+Substantial progress has been made delineating aspects of this intricate architecture, yet there are many gaps in our understanding of how the brain’s functional properties influence behaviors across health and disease.
+Recent technological advances allow us to study network function in a rapid and non-invasive manner.
+Leveraging associated large-scale data-collection initiatives, researchers in our lab work to characterize the organization of functional brain networks across childhood and adolescence through adulthood, developing analytic approaches that map cortical network topographies within groups and down to the level of a single person.
 Information gained through these approaches is applied to the study of individual differences and risk for the development of psychiatric illness.

 The ability to pursue goals through an ever shifting and uncertain environment is core to human survival.
 To accomplish this, the brain must integrate internal and external stimuli across multiple time scales.
 Prior work based on descriptions of discrete moments during reward anticipation and consumption has greatly advanced understanding of the cortico-striatal circuits that support motivated behavior.
 However, relatively little is known about the dynamic neural mechanisms that underlie sustained goal pursuit in humans.
 In order to inform our understanding of how motivated behavior is directed and maintained over time, researchers in our lab are studying the processes through which dynamic goal monitoring is instantiated in the brain.